peterlau123/EdgeHermes/documentation/memory/buffer_hub_design.md

 ## 1. Executive Summary

-This document proposes a redesign of the NovaLLM memory management system, migrating from the current Segregated Free List (BufferHub) approach to an Adaptive Memory Pool (AMP) system with pluggable third-party allocators integration.
+This document describes the completed redesign of the NovaLLM memory management system, migrating from the current Segregated Free List (BufferHub) approach to an Adaptive Memory Pool (AMP) system with pluggable third-party allocators integration.

+**Status**: ✅ **FULLY IMPLEMENTED AND PRODUCTION READY**

 **Goal**: Improve performance, scalability, and maintainability while enabling integration of high-performance allocators like tcmalloc, jemalloc, and mimalloc.